FeatureBaseDB/www/content/blog/why-oci.md

 | AWS   | r5d.12xlarge    | 2 |  6.912 | 768 |      96 | 1.8 TB NVME    |

-In particular, a 2 node HPC2.36 cluster on OCI is comparable in price to a 3 node c5d.9xlarge on AWS, but has 5x the SSD space, significantly more processors, and triple the memory.
+In particular, a 2-node HPC2.36 cluster on OCI is comparable in price to a 3-node c5d.9xlarge on AWS, but has 5x the SSD space, significantly more processors, and triple the memory.

 These basic numbers don't tell the whole story of course - there are hundreds,